prashant1507/wireless-adb-app/ReadMe.md

 4. **Data Transmission**
    - Sends the collected details to a Flask server using a **POST** API.
    - Stores the details in a JSON file on the server.
-   - App sends data only once on successful request.
+   - The app sends data only once upon successful request.
    - If **POST** request fails then the app will re-try by itself.

 ---